 There is a bus during the holiday season from The Rugby Club.
 This goes down Alexandra Road, down through Ayr (past Ayr Caravan Park) and down Porthmeor Hill.
 There is also one that runs from the large, Trenwith car park up by the leisure centre.

-You can drive to Porthmeor Beach from the back of town, down Porthmeor Hill.
+You can drive to Porthmeor Beach from the back of town (Ayr side), down Porthmeor Hill.
 There is a drop off point at the bottom by the Tate St Ives and there is a very small carpark.
 This is good if you need to drop off the family and beach stuff.
 You may find you need to park the car elsewhere though, as the car park gets full very quickly and it is only a short stay one.
 I always suggest the rugby club car park.

 Please do be aware that you cannot drive into town FROM Porthmeor Beach.
 There is a one way street as the road is really narrow.